tkw1536/ggman/README.md

 For this purpose the `ggman ls` command lists all repositories that have been found in this structure.

 For easier integration into scripts, `ggman ls` supports an `--exit-code` argument.
 If this is given, the command will return exit code 0 iff at least one repository is found, and exit code 1 otherwise.

+Furthermore, the flag `--one` or the flags `--count` / `-n` can be given to limit the number of results.
+This is useful in specific scripting circumstances.

 ### the '--for', '--here' and '--path' arguments